Protests greet debut of Italy's workplace COVID pass rule

 Nicole Winfield, The Associated Press

-ROME (AP) - Protests erupted in Italy as one of the most stringent anti-coronavirus measures in Europe went into effect Friday, requiring all workers, from magistrates to maids, to show a health pass to get into their place of employment.
+ROME (AP) - Protests erupted in Italy on Friday as one of the most stringent anti-coronavirus measures in Europe went into effect, requiring all workers, from magistrates to maids, to show a health pass to get into their place of employment.

-Police were out in force, schools planned to end classes early and embassies issued warnings of possible violence amid concerns that anti-vaccination demonstrations could turn violent, as they did in Rome last weekend.
+Police were out in force, some schools ended classes early and embassies issued warnings of possible violence amid concerns that the anti-vaccination demonstrations could turn violent, as they did in Rome last weekend.

-Protests by port workers in Genoa and Trieste threatened to affect commercial activities, but early reports suggested the ports were operational.
-Protesters shouted “Liberta” (Freedom) in a largely peaceful demonstration in Florence.
+But by day's end, the protests appeared to have been largely peaceful, including one at Rome's central Circus Maximus where some protesters gave police officers flowers in a sign they meant no harm.

+“We are not here to make violence or anything like that, we are here because they are taking away our rights and we can't even go to work anymore,” complained protester Elena Campisi.

 The so-called “Green Pass” shows proof of vaccination, a recent negative test or of having recovered from COVID-19 in the past six months.
 Italy already required them to access all sorts of indoor environments, including restaurants, museums, theaters, and long-distance trains.

-But the addition of the workplace requirement has sparked heated debate and opposition in a country that a coronavirus epicenter early in the pandemic and where vaccination rates are among the highest in Europe.
+But the addition of the workplace requirement has sparked heated debate and opposition in a country that was a coronavirus epicenter early in the pandemic, but has kept the latest resurgence in check through continued mask mandates and one of the highest vaccination rates in Europe.

+“Today they are stepping on our Constitution,” said an anti-vaccine protester, Loris Mazzarato.
+“I say NO to this discrimination.”

+He was among the hundreds of demonstrators in Trieste, where protests by port workers had threatened to impact commercial activities.
+Protesters shouted “Liberta” (Freedom) in a largely peaceful demonstration in Florence.

-Implementation of the new requirement varies: Electronic scanners that can read cellphone QR codes were set up at bigger places of employment, such as the office of Italian Premier Mario Draghi and the headquarters of state railway company Trenitalia.
+The new rule in a country that imposed the first COVID-19 lockdown and production shutdown in the West imposes a burden on worker and employer alike.
+Electronic scanners that can read cellphone QR codes with the Green Pass were set up at bigger places of employment, such as the office of Italian Premier Mario Draghi and the headquarters of state railway company Trenitalia.

-But at smaller places, from restaurants to tennis clubs, employers and managers had to download an app that can scan the codes.
+But at smaller places of work, from restaurants to tennis clubs, employers and managers had to download an app that can scan the codes.
 While it was unclear how strictly Italy would enforce the requirement, the fear of spot checks drove employers to comply, at least initially.

+Sanctions for employers who fail to check employees range from 400 to 1,000 euros.
+A worker who fails to show a Green Pass at work is considered absent without justification; if the worker shows up anyway without a valid Green Pass, he or she could face fines from 600 euros to 1,500 euros.

+But there were some seeming anomalies: Supermarket cashiers and hairdressers have to have a “Green Pass” to work, but their clients don't need one to shop or get a haircut.

 “If the law says people have the right to work with a test every 48 hours, they have to guarantee this right,” Zaia said.